etomboulian/JavaLearning/Java - The Complete Reference 12th/Ch 8 - Inheritance/readme.md

 | void notifyAll()                                                                                 | Resumes execution of all threads waiting on the invoking object  |
 | String toString()                                                                                | Returns a string that describes the object                       |
 | void wait() <br> void wait(long milliseconds) <br> void wait(long milliseconds, int nanoseconds) | Waits on another thread of execution                             |

+The methods getClass(), notify(), notifyAll(), and wait() are declared as final.
+The others all may be overridden.

+The equals() method compares two objects; it returns true if the objects are equal, and false otherwise.
+The exact definition of equality can vary depending on the objects being compared.

+The toString() method returns a string that contains a description